-Dubai 24H pitlane incident “deeply regrettable” says team boss
+Dubai 24h pitlane incident “deeply regrettable” says team boss

 "From a car controlling point of view, it was a huge failure on the part of the guy who got hit to firstly not read the situation, secondly position himself appropriately to what was about to occur and finally have no spatial awareness of what was going on," he said.
 "As he's releasing the car, his sole focus is looking at his driver, not at what's going on around him at that point.
 I wouldn't have put myself in that location in the first place."

-After serving the penalty, Barwell's Lamborghini Huracan EVO was classified sixth in the race.
+After serving the penalty, Barwell's Lamborghini Huracan GT3 Evo was classified sixth.

 The event was won by the Black Falcon Mercedes of Jeroen Bleekemolen, Manuel Metzger, Khaled Al Qubaisi, Hubert Haupt and Ben Barker.
 The race was shortened to seven hours due to heavy rainstorms that flooded the track.